-Check with the assessment centre that it has everything you need (if it doesn’t, you can ask for it).
+Check with your assessment provider that your assessment centre has everything you need - if it doesn’t, you can ask for it.
 This can help make you feel more comfortable on the day.
 For example:

 - ask if you’ll have to go upstairs, and if there’s a lift that can accommodate a wheelchair if you need one